Khachi-at/KBase/README.md

 # KBase

-KBase is a distributed database learn from OceanBase
+KBase is a distributed kv learn from etcd.